 The Fields tab is split into four tables.

 The field table is the top table on the Fields tab.
-It lists all of the fields in the records of the data source collection or table you selected on the Tables/Indices Tab and allows you to configure them.
+It lists all the fields in the records of the data source collection or table you selected on the Tables/Indices Tab and allows you to configure them.
 To define the field metadata, 1,000 records are sampled.

 The following table describes the settings you can alter for your data fields.
 The Field ID column shows the ID of the data field in the data record.
 If you select the associated with a data field, the date and time of the last refresh for that field display.
 To refresh your data source metadata, select underneath the field table.
-(See Triggering Refresh Jobs for more information.)
+(See Trigger Refresh Jobs for more information.)

 By default, all the fields are selected and are visible.
 This means that you can visualize the data from these fields on your visuals.
-If you want to hide specific fields, clear the corresponding check boxes.
+If you want to hide specific fields, clear the corresponding checkboxes.
 Hidden fields can be used in derived fields.
 However, they cannot be used in custom metrics or dashboard visuals.